LLaMA-Berry: Pairwise Optimization for O1-like Olympiad-Level Mathematical Reasoning: Details of Berry-Tree Inference Framework

 \subsection{System Architecture Overview}

 Figure~\ref{fig:berry} demonstrates the architecture of \texttt{Berry-Tree} which is divided into several layers, each handling different functional requirements.
-The \textbf{Data Management Layer} is responsible for the serialization and deserialization of data, ensuring efficient data read/write operations across models and systems.
+The \textbf{Data Management Layer} is responsible for the serialization and deserialization of data, ensuring efficient data read/write operations across models and systems and the ablity of recovering the search process from serialized data.
 The \textbf{Tree Search Methods Layer} incorporates MCTS (Monte Carlo Tree Search), ToT (Tree of Thoughts), and A* algorithms to optimize the inference process and explore multiple reasoning paths.
 Additionally, \texttt{Berry-Tree} includes a \textbf{Reliability Layer}, which ensures load balancing and failover support in highly concurrent scenarios, guaranteeing the stability of inference tasks.
 Finally, the \textbf{Inference Engines Layer} integrates efficient inference engines such as vLLM, FastAPI, and HuggingFace TGI to enable parallelized and efficient task processing.